Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Experimental Description and Results

-The SRRM method is evaluated by plotting the RMSE and standard deviation of the errors over the entire season.
-The RMSE was also plotted for the entire time-period for each land-cover.
-Moreover, the disaggregated SM is plotted versus the true SM.
+The SRRM is evaluated using the RMSE and standard deviation of the errors over the entire season.
+The RMSE over for the entire time-period is assessed for each land-cover.
+Moreover, the disaggregated SM is compared with the true SM.
 To evaluate how close the density function of the disaggregated estimates is to the density function of the true SM, the Kulback Liebler-Divergence (KLD) between the density of the estimated observations and the true SM is calculated for different LC's over the season.
 The KLD is a member of the class of well known f-divergences that convey distances in probability space.
 Any other f-divergence like the Hellinger distance or $\chi^2$-distance can also be used.
+A sensitivity analysis was conducted to determine how each auxiliary variable separately contributed to errors in downscaled soil moisture (SM).
+A single auxiliary variable, LST, LAI or PPT, was allowed to vary for each land cover, while the others were set to their mean values.
+The relative root mean square errors ($RMSE_r$), $RMSE_r=\frac{\bigtriangleup RMSE}{RMSE_{org}}$, were investigated, where $\bigtriangleup RMSE$ is the change in RMSE when a single auxiliary variable is used compared to when all the auxiliary variables are used ($RMSE_{org}$) for each day in 2007.
+The daily $RMSE_r$ averaged over each LC, baresoil, corn and cotton, in 2007 is also studied.

 In addition, 5 days were selected from the season to understand the effect of the heterogeneity in inputs on the error in disaggregated SM.
 Variabilities in precipitation, ranging from uniformly wet to uniformly dry, and in land cover, ranging from bare soil to vegetated with both cotton and sweetcorn, were used as criteria for selecting the days, as shown in Table~\ref{tab:conditions}.
 Quantitative analyses of spatial variations in SM observed under dynamic vegetation and heterogeneous land cover conditions provide an index of dynamic errors that can be expected.

-Figure~\ref{fig:IterError} shows the spatially averaged RMSE between disaggregated SM and the observations at 1 km on DoY 222 for different iterations of the clustering algorithms.
-During DoY 222, both the land cover and micro-meteorological conditions were heterogeneous, providing the worst case-scenario for convergence of the algorithm.
-All parameters, except the number of clusters are cross-validated for each individual iteration.
-The number of clusters is cross-validated once, using 50 iterations of the clustering algorithm.
-The error oscillates with a mean amplitude of $\mathrm{1.2\times10^{-4}\text{ }m^3/m^3}$ after 30 iterations.
-In this study, 30 iterations of the clustering algorithm is used.
+The utility of using multiple models in the region, i.e. one model for each cluster, was also investigated by comparing the disaggregation results to when the entire dataset is considered as a single cluster and only one model is used for disaggregation, on DoY 222 of the study.